Avian influenza (bird flu, avian flu) — the disease, its impacts and our work.

 Avian influenza strains are categorised into two types based on their potential to cause disease (their pathogenicity): these are high pathogenicity (HPAI) and low pathogenicity (LPAI).

-- The most well-known HPAI strain is H5N1, and this is the strain that has been behind the 2021/2022 outbreaks in UK poultry and wild birds.
+- The most well-known HPAI strain is H5N1, and this is the strain that is behind the current outbreaks in UK poultry and wild birds.

 - Avian influenza is a different disease to avian pox.